Menu Close

 Colorful trishaws lining the street in Malacca.
 Credit: KimonBerlin / Wikimedia Commons

-Trishaw: Taking a ride on a colorful trishaw is a fun and iconic way to experience Malacca.
-Trishaws, adorned with vibrant decorations and equipped with speakers playing music, can be found near popular tourist areas and provide a unique way to tour the city.
+Trishaw: Taking a ride on a colorful trishaw is also a fun and unique way to experience Malacca.
+However, the trishaws, with their vibrant decorations and loudspeakers playing music, can be a little too touristy and not authentic anymore.

 Taxi/Grab: Taxis are readily available in Malacca and can be hailed on the street or booked in advance.
 Alternatively, you can use ride-hailing services like Grab for convenient and affordable transportation around the city.